 APPRAISAL 101 TOPICS

-There are quite a few reasons to order an appraisal: bank loans, insurance, business sales, property taxes, charitable donations, purchase price allocations, and many more.
+There are quite a few reasons to order an equipment appraisal: litigation and arbitration, financing and asset-based lending, estate planning, insurance and damage loss, business sales, property taxes, charitable donations, corporate planning, financial reporting and purchase price allocations, and many more.
 There are also different ways to approach any appraisal, including deciding the type of appraisal you need, and determining the appraisal “Definition of Value” that should be used.

-On these pages, we hope to outline information to help you make an informed decision about your appraisal.
+On these pages, we hope to help you make an informed decision about your machinery and equipment appraisal.
 Some Frequently Asked Questions are listed below, with additional topics accessible from the links to the left.

-If you have any questions, or to request a proposal for your appraisal, complete the form at right, contact us at 888-4-SENCER (888-473-6237), or email us through our contact form on the right.
+If you have any questions, or to request a proposal for your equipment appraisal, complete the form at right or contact us at 888-473-6237.

 Frequently Asked Questions